wp-plugins/all-in-one-event-calendar/readme.txt

 * [**Get Premium Support »**](http://theseednetwork.com/get-supported) from [The Seed Studio](http://theseednetwork.com/)

 == Changelog ==
+= Version 1.2.5 =
+* Reviewed plugin's security.
+The plugin is as safe to use as is WordPress itself.
+* Fixed: instance_id not corresponding with correct data [#275](http://trac.the-seed.ca/ticket/275)
+* Fixed: Call-time pass-by-reference warning [#268](http://trac.the-seed.ca/ticket/268)
+* Improvement: Added support for custom fields

 = Version 1.2.4 =
 * Improvement: Added a lower version of iCalcreator for environments with PHP versions below 5.3.0